micromdm/website/content/blog/certificates.md

 # Conclusion

 My hope is this overview has been helpful in untangling the various certificates used in the MDM protocol and perhaps sheds some light on some of the nuances and gotchas surrounding them.

-Thanks!
+But even so if you've still got questions or are having trouble working with any of these certificates come join us in the MDM-related [MacAdmins Slack channels](/) where we discuss topics like this.